|

 Kok-Tobe Hill

-Take a scenic cable car ride to the top and enjoy panoramic views of the city and surrounding mountains.
-You can catch the cable car from Dostyk Avenue, close to Abay Subway Station.
-The one-way ticket is 1000 KZT / 2 EUR and the return ticket costs 2000 KZT / 4 EUR.
+To reach the hill, you can catch a cable car from Dostyk Avenue, close to Abay Subway Station.
+A one-way ticket costs 1000 KZT / 2 EUR while a return ticket is simply double (no discount).

 Almaty from Kok TObe

-Trust me, the views are better in person.
+Trust me, the views are better when you are there.

 • Kolsai Lakes: a series of three crystal-clear lakes surrounded by lush forests and stunning mountain peaks.

-• Charyn Canyon: a natural wonder that is often compared to the Grand Canyon.
-Hike through the canyon and marvel at the unique rock formations and stunning views.
+• Charyn Canyon: a natural wonder, often compared to the Grand Canyon.
+You can either hike through the canyon down below or and marvel at the unique rock formations and stunning views from above.

 Organized Tour or Alone?

-If you’re anything like me – an avid backpacker, trying to cut costs here and there and thinking that organized tours are a rip-off, then you’ve come to the right blog.
+If you’re anything like me – an avid backpacker who prefers to organize a trip by himself, then you’ve come to the right place.

 BUT!